-The Commission will be consulting widely and involving local people.
-The Commission itself will not be making decisions, but making recommendations about how to approach the difficult issue on how to finance church buildings in the future.
+The Commission team consulted widely and spoke to many local people.
+The Commission team itself will not be making decisions, but making recommendations about how to approach the difficult issue on how to finance church buildings in the future.

-Anyone with an interest in the church buildings is welcome to contribute via a dedicated email which is : firstname.lastname@example.org
+Anyone with an interest in the church buildings could contribute via a dedicated email which is : email@example.com.

 Surely the Churches are important to tourism in Norfolk?

 They are indeed, although of course, primarily they are centres for mission, worship and community rather than tourist attractions.
 Some churches do derive significant income from tourism and for many years there has been an encouragement for churches to be unlocked and open as much as possible to welcome causal visitors, whether to enjoy the building, to pray or simply to find some peace and quiet.
 However, tourism is not uniform across Norfolk and Waveney and there are some churches which are rarely visited.

 What if some have to be closed, will they just go to ruin?

 Churches have been part of the landscape in Norfolk and Waveney for centuries and there have been times of vigorous repair and adaption (for example during the Victorian era) while at other times the situation has been less positive.

 If there is no one left to maintain a building, no heritage body prepared to fund it and no obvious use, some of these heritage assets may need to close.
 Once again, we emphasise that the Commission cannot make decisions, only recommendations and closure would be a last resort.